|

 BOOKER:

-English occupational surname transferred to forename use.
-Originally, it was
+English occupational surname transferred to forename use, originally

 "craftsman."

-Originally a nickname for the occupational surname Butcher.
+Originally a short from of the occupational surname Butcher.
 Later it was

 used to address a stranger in a sort of derogatory manner.
 For example,